An official website of the State of Oregon

 understanding of mechanical exhaust systems as they relate to the Oregon

-Fire Code.
-Equivalencies include holding an ICC Commercial Mechanical
+Equivalencies include holding a current ICC Commercial Mechanical

-Inspector plus the Oregon Inspector Certificate (effective 2013), or a
+Inspector plus the Oregon Inspector Certificate, or a

 mechanical code class from an accredited college plus Oregon Inspector

-building officials to the new OFC provision, awareness of fire code
+building officials to the 2019 OFC provision, awareness of fire code

-Company Inspector training is available through classroom only.
-It may be available through your local fire department or deputy state fire marshal.
-Fire department instructors must complete a train-the-trainer course through the OSFM to train their department personnel.
+Company Inspector training is available through classroom only by your district Deputy State Fire Marshal through your local fire department.
 Module I:Training related to a company inspector's scope of authority in performing inspections, liability, and responsibility to act when aware of a violation.
 An introduction to Oregon Fire Code (OFC) including scope, intent, and applicability.
 Occupancy classifications are also identified as found in the OFC and the scope of practice is defined for company inspectors.
 Module II:Training related to the general provisions of fire service access and means of egress as found in the OFC.
 Provides company inspectors the tools to identify common violations in fire department access and means of egress in one- and two-story business and mercantile occupancies with no high-piled or rack storage.
 Module III:Training related to the general provisions of fire protection, fire protection systems, and electrical hazards as found in the OFC.
 Provides company inspectors the tools to identify common violations in fire-resistance-rated construction, protection systems, and electrical hazards in one- and two-story business and mercantile occupancies with no high-piled or rack storage.
 Module IV:Training related to the general provisions of housekeeping and hazardous materials as found in the OFC.
 The last part of this class provides basic knowledge on conducting company inspections including preparing for the inspection, conducting the inspection, reinspection, and maintaining files and records.

 BFI is available as a classroom course taught by Deputy State Fire Marshals.
 The course provides a basic framework for fire personnel who have little experience in conducting fire investigations.
 The course is designed to provide a basic understanding of the need for scene preservation, legal authority, determining fire patterns, origin and cause, and various steps in the investigation process.